fnproject/tutorials/Introduction/README.md

 So let's get started!

-As you make your way throught this tutorial, look out for this icon.
+As you make your way through this tutorial, look out for this icon.
 ![](images/userinput.png) Whenever you see it, it's time for you to perform an action.